praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 - https://jsfiddle.net/reactjs/
 - https://codepen.io/

-Now let's see what are all the dependencies needed for react.js installation in your environment.
+Now let's see what are all the dependencies needed for React JS installation in your environment.
 - Download and install npm : [https://nodejs.org/en/](https://nodejs.org/en/)
 - Download and install editor [https://code.visualstudio.com/docs/?dv=win](https://code.visualstudio.com/docs/?dv=win)

-## Main components to build a react application are
+## Main components to build a React JS application are
 - webpack.config.js -> contains information about the dependencies and the files from where browser start rendering form.
 - HTML file -> contains the html template which is used by browser to render the elements on the webpage.
 - JSX file -> contains description off what all components we want to display on our webpage and how they will behave.